Which One Is A Better Buy Between Cardinal, McKesson And Amerisource?

 The Trump campaign was similar to the Brexit campaign.
 Full of promises, no details and lots of propagandistic tweets.
 Despite these uncertainties, Trump's words have negatively impacted pharmaceutical companies' stock prices.
 The graph below shows that both pharmaceutical companies, even generics (light orange), have fallen 15%-20% since the beginning of the year.

 We believe that Trump will make a lot of noise and send a lot of tweets, but won't implement many changes.
-However, even if these changes materialize, the Pharma industry is not a unique blend of firms.
+However, even if these changes materialize, the pharma industry is not a unique blend of firms.
 Value and opportunities can be found in various sub-segments.
 In our previous articles, we have explained why we think that generics are unreasonably under attack.
-Today we talk about another segment of the pharma industry that has been hammered with little reason: distributors.
+Today, we talk about another segment of the pharma industry that has been hammered with little reason: distributors.
 We will focus on three stocks: Cardinal Health (NYSE:CAH), McKesson (NYSE:MCK) and AmerisourceBergen (NYSE:ABC).
-These stocks have lost between 20 and 30% of their value this year (source: Google Finance).
+These stocks have lost between 20% and 30% of their value this year (source: Google Finance).

 Why distributors?

 For two main reasons.
 First, as we mentioned in our previous articles, demographics are key.
 Everyone knows that the world population is aging.
 The following infographic summarizes what is going to happen over the next decades.
 In U.S. for example the population over 65 is increasing from 19% to 27% of the overall population.
-Across the world the share will move from 11 to 22%, or from 750 million people to 2 billion (triple)!
+Across the world, the share will move from 11 to 22%, or from 750 million people to 2 billion (triple)!
 Pharma companies are going to benefit from these demographics, I challenge you to find any other business with similar tailwinds.

-"I do think that we're going to see a more active consumer.
+I do think that we're going to see a more active consumer.
 I think transparency is likely to increase and I do think that the system is becoming more patient-centered, and I think that's a good thing."

 He claimed that the changes ahead of us are "actually good for our business."
 Truth being said, he does not explain why/how they are good.
 We do not think that they will be significantly good, but they won't be bad either.
-In more details, a lot of things can change, and at this stage it is difficult to predict if there will be any changes, and if so, where will these changes be concentrated.
-However, as we mentioned above we like distributors because shares price political issues (they have been sold-off) despite limited impact from potential political issues.
+In more details, a lot of things can change, and at this stage, it is difficult to predict if there will be any changes, and if so, where will these changes be concentrated.
+However, as we mentioned above, we like distributors because shares price political issues (they have been sold-off) despite limited impact from potential political issues.

 We like to think of drug distributors as the pipelines of the pharma industry.
 Biotech firms are the explorers.
 Pipelines make more money when volume increases, and demographics (coupled with potentially more affordable drugs) will increase volume.
 On the other hand, biotech firms make more money when they discover "oil" and drugs.
-Notoriously exploring oil companies are much more sensitive to the price of oil than pipeline owners.
+Notoriously, exploring oil companies are much more sensitive to the price of oil than pipeline owners.
 Distributors are not 100% immune from drugs' price declines, but they are much more insulated.
 We like pipelines and distributors for their safety and stability.

 Which one to buy?